mongodb-labs/mongoac-spec/README.md

 Using `configure_file()` follows the same pattern used by mongo-c-driver and ensures CMake is the source of truth without overcomplicating `build.rs`.

-<a id="why-link-libbson-into-rust"></a>
+<a id="why-link-bson2-into-rust"></a>
-#### Why link libbson into the Rust crate?
+#### Why link bson2 into the Rust crate?

-Reusing libbson avoids reimplementing `bson_t` layout in Rust.
-Dynamic linking over static embedding prevents duplicate libbson symbol instances in multi-component processes (e.g., when libmongoc is also loaded), avoiding one-definition-rule violations for `bson_t` internals.
+Reusing bson2 avoids reimplementing `bson_t` layout in Rust.
+Dynamic linking over static embedding prevents duplicate bson2 symbol instances in multi-component processes (e.g., when libmongoc is also loaded), avoiding one-definition-rule violations for `bson_t` internals.

 <a id="why-explicit-bson-link-vars"></a>
-#### Why explicit environment variables for shared vs static libbson?
+#### Why explicit environment variables for shared vs static bson2?

-`build.rs` cannot know which crate type or libbson variant CMake produced, so CMake passes the expected library explicitly as an absolute path, avoiding ambiguity when both variants are present in the same directory.
+`build.rs` cannot know which crate type or bson2 variant CMake produced, so CMake passes the expected library explicitly as an absolute path, avoiding ambiguity when both variants are present in the same directory.

 <a id="why-patchelf-soname"></a>
 #### Why `patchelf`?